Vishruth-S/CompetitiveCode/Contributing.md

   * Should have 2 files: `problem.md` and `solution`
   * In `problem.md`, provide detailed explanation of problem statement and constraints with atleast 2 testcases and it's explanation
   * Add your solution in any language

+## Adding solutions to existing problems
+* You can contribute your solutions to any problem
+* Add it as a new file in the format solution_number eg: (`solution2`) in the respective problem folder

+## Documentation Contributions
+* You can improve the readme and contributing documentation

 ## Note